wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    from O'Reilly Media published: March 2017</a>

    * <a target="_blank" href="https://www.ybrikman.com/writing/2016/03/31/infrastructure-as-code-microservices-aws-docker-terraform-ecs/">
-   BLOG: Infrastructure as code: running microservices on AWS using Docker, Terraform, and ECS Mar 31, 2016</a>
+   BLOG: Infrastructure as code: running microservices on AWS using Docker, Terraform, and ECS</a> Mar 31, 2016

 <strong>James Turnbull</strong>